WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/quotation-marks.md

 ## Quotation marks with commas and periods

-Place commas and periods and other punctuation inside quotation marks; in the American (US) English style.
+Place commas and periods inside quotation marks; in the American (US) English style.

 **Examples**

-[warning] British English: Further research is published on the homepage under the dropdown named "Recent Findings".  [/warning]
+[warning] British English: Further research is published on the homepage under the dropdown titled "Recent Findings".  [/warning]
-[tip] American (US) English: Further research is published on the homepage under the dropdown named "Recent Findings." [/tip]
+[tip] American (US) English: Further research is published on the homepage under the dropdown titled "Recent Findings." [/tip]

+If punctuation is part of the quoted material, include it inside the quotation marks.

+**Examples**

+[tip] Recommended: What does it mean if I see a message saying: "Error Code 345.
+Do you want to continue?" [/tip]
+[tip] Recommended: Learn how one of the biggest nuisances online - "spam comments," are filtered out on blogs. [/tip]

+When you put a specific string, term, or phrase in quotation marks, put any punctuation outside the quotation marks.
+Don't add or remove anything from the string or term.
+Altering it may cause unforeseen issues or difficulties.

+**Examples**

+[warning] Not Recommended: If you change the input field titled "password," the file needs to be updated.  [/warning]
+[tip] Better: If you change the input field titled "password", the file needs to be updated. [/tip]
+[tip] Recommended: If you change the input field titled `password`, the file needs to be updated. [/tip]